simoncozens/fonts-and-layout/localisation.md

 Let's take Devanagari as an example.

-First, the shaper will move pre-base matras (such as the "i" vowel) before the base consonant.
-But what is the base consonant?
+First, the shaper will move pre-base matras (such as the "i" vowel) before the base consonant, and any marks after the base.
+But what is the base consonant, and what is a mark?
 Here's the thing: your font helps the shaper decide.

 Consider the made-up syllable "kgi" - ka, virama, ga, i-matra.
 Without special treatment, we can expect the vowel to apply to the base consonant "ga", like so:

 ![](localisation/kgi-1.png)